Floating (film)

 Floating is a 1997 American drama film written and directed by William Roth and starring Norman Reedus.
-The film marks Reedus' feature film appearance debut.

 Plot

-Floating is the tale of a young man's coming of age struggle set against a turbulent emotional time and financial woes.
-Van's life is altered at age sixteen by a car accident during which his father's legs were severed.
-Van's mother, who is unable to endure her husband's alcoholism and his depression, which leads to financial loss, has abandoned the family.
+Van is a man who struggles set against a turbulent emotional time and financial woes.
+His life is altered at age sixteen by a car accident during which his father's legs were severed.
+His mother, who cannot endure her husband's alcoholism and his depression, which leads to financial loss, has abandoned the family.
 Van is left to shoulder the responsibility for his embittered father, with no one to help him through his own pain and problems.